Here are a few professional tips that will help you know exactly what to look for when it comes to finding the right music for your project.

 Alright, here’s the part you’ve been waiting for! – What is the best way to gauge which frequency will produce the best results for your project?
 It’s simple.
 Positive vibes bring positive results.

 Unless you’re project holds a heavy or dramatic message, it’s best to go with something neutral.
-There is a music genre known as “Corporate Music” or “Motivational Music” and it’s made of uplifting, universal frequencies.
+There is a genre of music called “Corporate Music”, or “Motivational Music”, and it’s composed of uplifting and universal frequencies.
 This genre of music remains neutral and allows the message to determine the listener’s mood.

 Less Is More

 If the music is too intense on the emotional triggers, you will want to avoid using it in the background.
-Royalty free background music for any kind of commercial project works best when it’s barely noticed by the consumer.
-If the music goes mostly “unnoticed”, that means it worked and they were entranced by the overall production.
+Royalty-free background music, for any kind of commercial project, always works best when it’s barely noticeable.
+If the music goes for the most part “unnoticed” and people were entranced by the overall production, then it worked.
 Afterall, it’s JUST BACKGROUND MUSIC, right?
 Exactly.

 We never really consider how important background music is because that’s just what it is… in the background.
-However, this concept should always be applied when considering the right track for your project.
+Always this concept when considering the right track for your project.

-There are only a number of promotional music companies that specialize in commercial music production, creating jingles and earworms for TV and radio campaigns that get stuck in our heads.
+There are only a number of promotional music companies that specialize in commercial music production.
+These companies are professionals at creating jingles and ear-worms.
+T.V. and radio advertisements are literally designed to get “stuck in our heads” and to be easy to remember.
 Usually, it takes a very unique individual with a lot of musical talent and business experience to produce the world’s most genius and influential music pieces.
 Creative sound engineers understand how to create catchy and unforgettable jingles that generate powerful results when it comes to marketing and advertising.
 Background music also has a recipe, just the same as a jingle.

 Why Choose Foximusic? – Glad You Asked!

-Considering the above mentioned metrics, our Royalty-free catalog was created to serve you.
-Our high-quality production music has been engineered by experienced music producers and sound experts and A/B tested for successful results.
-Designed to make a lasting impression, Foximusic will enhance your project’s overall executive feeling and give it a professional and powerful, winning edge.
+Considering the above mentioned metrics, you can see why music is important.
+Foximusic’s royalty-free catalog was created to serve all your marketing and advertising needs.
+Our high-quality production music is engineered by experienced music producers and sound experts.
+Each track A/B tested for successful results.
+Designed to make a lasting impression.
+Foximusic will enhance your project’s overall executive feeling and give it a professional and powerful, winning edge.